syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/TextMarkup-Annotations.md

 ### How to modify the text markup annotation

-Text markup annotation’s properties can be programmatically modify through `Settings` properties in ` TextMarkupAnnotationChangedEventArgs`.
+Text markup annotation’s properties can be programmatically modified through `Settings` properties in ` TextMarkupAnnotationChangedEventArgs`.

 The following code snippet explains how to modify the selected annotation’s properties.